smfo/whatILearntToday/Frontend/Styling/psedo-elements.md

 # Psedo-element

 A specific keyword that allows you to style a specific part of the element selected by using a CSS selector.
-They are very usefull when you want to style an element withoug adding CSS classes of IDs.
+They are very usefull when you want to style an element withoug adding CSS classes or IDs.

 ::first-line, ::first-letter, ::before, ::after